emberjs/rfcs/text/0281-es5-getters.md

-Since all of our [target browsers](https://github.com/emberjs/rfcs/pull/252) support ES5 getters now, we can drop the need of this special function, improving developer egornomics and interoperability between other libraries and tooling (such as TypeScript).
+Since all of our [target browsers](https://github.com/emberjs/rfcs/pull/252) support ES5 getters now, we can drop the need of this special function, improving developer ergonomics and interoperability between other libraries and tooling (such as TypeScript).

 Note that at present, using `this.set()` or `Ember.set()` is still mandatory